-- no equivalent alternative text is provided for images and active images (links, buttons) that conveys content or information useful for the interaction lack of alt attribute; inappropriate alternative text, including texts in English or the image file name included, or the path to the file; empty alt attribute for non-decorative images; for example, often links to social media are without accessible text; - Incorrectly marked decorative images so that they remain hidden from assistive technologies (via (null) alt text (alt = ""), ARIA role = "presentation").
+- no equivalent alternative text is provided for images and active images (links, buttons) that conveys content or information useful for the interaction lack of alt attribute; inappropriate alternative text, including English texts or the image file name included, or the path to the file; empty alt attribute for non-decorative images; for example, links to social media are often without accessible text:. - incorrectly marked decorative images so that they remain hidden from assistive technologies (via zero (blank) alternative text (alt = ""), ARIA role = "presentation").

-A serious accessibility issue is the use of CAPCHA without an accessible alternative.
+A serious accessibility issue is the use of CAPCHA6 without an accessible alternative.
 This protection without available alternative forms becomes an insurmountable barrier for users who are blind or deafblind and deprives them of the right, in specific cases, to send a signal or submit a feedback form through the site, or to access a service.
-Providing an audio alternative is a solution for blind users with a screen reader, but the use of English speach, as found on some sites, is unacceptable for the Bulgarian user.
+Providing an audio alternative is a solution for blind users with a screen reader, but the use of English, as found on some sites, is unacceptable for the Bulgarian user.